 If You Didn’t See it, It Didn’t Happen

-Over the years, at Sword of the Lord conferences and Bible conferences, I heard Jack Hyles make this statement.
-When Hyles was accused of having an illicit relationship with his secretary, it is this very line he and his followers used.
-This, If-You-Didn’t-See-it-it-Didn’t-Happen, thinking was taught to countless pastors at Pastor’s School and Hyles-Anderson College.
-These Hyles-trained men carried this thinking home to their churches and used it to rebuff accusations of impropriety and immorality.
+Over the years, at Sword of the Lord conferences and Bible conferences, I heard Jack Hyles make this statement several times.
+When Hyles was accused of having an illicit relationship with his secretary, it was this very line he and his followers used.
+This If-You-Didn’t-See-it-it-Didn’t-Happen thinking was taught to countless pastors at Pastor’s School and Hyles-Anderson College.
+These Hyles-trained men carried this thinking home to their churches and used it themselves to rebuff accusations of impropriety and immorality.

 This is the same kind of argument that Ken Ham uses when ignoring the overwhelming evidence for evolution and the age of the universe being billions of years and not thousands of years old.
 Countless Evangelicals have been swayed by Ham’s Jack Hyles impersonation when he says, were you there?
-Since none of us was there when the earth was birthed into existence, we can not know how old the universe, earth, and the human race is.
-We should accept what God says in his inspired, infallible, inerrant Word — that the universe is 6,019 years old.
+According to Ham, since none of us was there when the earth was birthed into existence, we cannot know how old the universe, earth, and the human race really are.
+We should accept what God says in the inspired, inerrant, infallible Protestant Bible — that the universe is 6,023 years old.
 According to Bishop James Ussher, a 17th century Ken Ham, creation began on the “nightfall preceding 23 October 4004 BC.”

-While this kind of thinking sounds insane to people who are not Evangelical, millions of American Evangelicals believe as Ken Ham does.
+While this kind of thinking sounds insane to people who are not Evangelicals, millions of Americans and other Western Christians believe as Ken Ham does.
 Since none of us was there, we must accept what the Bible says about the beginning of the universe.
 Never mind the fact that the writers of the book of Genesis weren’t there either.
 The oldest manuscripts, which are not the originals, are dated thousands of years after the events recorded in Genesis.
-Even if Moses actually wrote the book of Genesis, and we have no evidence for this other than that the BIBLE says he did, he would have written the book of Genesis thousands of years after the events recorded in Genesis.
+Even if Moses actually wrote the book of Genesis, and we have no evidence for this other than that the BIBLE says he did, he would have written the book thousands of years after the events recorded in Genesis.
 In other words, Moses, or whoever the authors were, weren’t there at the moment of creation, so how can they know what happened?